• Skip to primary navigation

 Calories: 104kcalCarbohydrates: 7gFat: 8gSaturated Fat: 4gCholesterol: 14mgSodium: 12mgPotassium: 46mgSugar: 5gVitamin A: 165IUVitamin C: 0.6mgCalcium: 12mgIron: 0.5mg

-Keyword cranberry, cranberry orange jam, rugelach
+Keyword cranberry, orange, rugelach

 Tried this recipe?Let us know how it was!